DeepSwarup/frontend/README.md

 # Face Recognition Attendance System

 This is a web-based Face Recognition Attendance System that captures images from a webcam, detects faces, and marks attendance.
 The application displays the recent attendance entries in a table format.
-It is built with React for the frontend and communicates with a backend server via RESTful APIs.
+It is built with React for the frontend and communicates with a backend built with flask using API interactions.

 ## Features